Interpenetration of matter in plate theories obtained as Gamma-limits: Preliminaries

 \subsection{Miscellaneous results from the literature}

-The proof of Theorem \ref{thm:nlbending} is based on the following geometric rigidity theorem, that we shall need in its own right: \begin{theorem}[{ \cite[Theorem~3.1]{MR1916989} }] Let $U\subset \R^n$ be a bounded Lipschitz domain, with $n\geq 2$.
-Then there exists a constant $C=C(U)$ for every $v\in W^{1,2}(\R^n)$, there is an associated rotation $R\in \son$ such that,
+In the proof of our main theorem, we will use the following geometric rigidity result. \begin{theorem}[{\cite[Theorem~3.1]{MR1916989}}] Let $U\subset \R^n$ be a bounded Lipschitz domain, with $n\geq 2$.
+Then there exists a constant $C=C(U)$ with the following property: For every $v\in W^{1,2}(\R^n)$, there is an associated rotation $R\in \son$ such that,

 The constant $C(U)$ is invariant under rescaling of the domain. \end{theorem}